Dugout Canyon Mine

 As mentioned above, Canyon Fuel (created in 1996) was a joint company of Arco Coal and Itochu of Japan.
 Two years later, in 1998, Atlantic Richfield (Arco) sold its Arco Coal subsidiary to Arch Coal.
 In 2013 Arch Coal sold all of its coal properties in Utah to the newly created Bowie Resource Partners.

 (The link includes the changes under its parent company, Arco Coal from 1996 to 1998, then under Arch Coal from 1998 to 2013)

 Bowie Resource Partners, 2013

 August 16, 2013

 Bowie Resource Holdings completed its purchase of 100 percent interest of Canyon Fuel Company, a subsidiary of Arch Coal Company.
-The purchase included the Soldier Canyon mine, along with the Dugout Canyon mine, the Banning loadout, the Sufco mine, and the Gordon Creek mines (previously owned by Mountain Coal Company).
-The purchase agreement was first signed on June 27, 2013.
+The purchase included the Soldier Creek mine in Soldier Canyon mine, along with the Dugout Canyon mine, the Banning loadout, the Sufco mine, and the Gordon Creek mines (previously owned by Mountain Coal Company).
+The purchase agreement was signed on June 27, 2013.

 In 2018, Bowie Resources Partners was reorganized as Wolverine Fuels.